AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Auto-encoders.md

 For more info read about U-net :] ^grJRU7Fp

+For large number of data points that may not fit in memory, we introduce an online algorithm ^K0VUrWRF

+Coordinate Gradient
+descent ^wurQARKJ

+Very hard to find a matrix
+V that produces sparse encoding ^4sHXOopQ

+Auto-encoders dont reserve
+volume in the input space
+we can reformulate this in a better way using dense encoding to produce a probability of our data
+(no dimensionality reduction) ^t6uZWBVM

 # Embedded files
 17da101d0321e892064d4a24396ee1dc177f93de: $$x \in R^d \text{    and   } s \in R^h$$